Google Devises Fundamental Search Changes to Beat AI Rivals - ExBulletin

 Google’s response to the Samsung threat was panic, according to an internal message seen by The New York Times.
 An estimated $3 billion in annual revenue was at stake in the deal with Samsung.
 His $20 billion extra is tied to a similar his Apple contract that will be renewed this year.

-New AI competitors like Bing are fast becoming the most serious threat to Google’s search business in 25 years.
+AI competitors such as the new Bing are fast becoming the most serious threat to Google’s search business in 25 years.
 In response, Google is rushing to build an entirely new search engine that leverages this technology.
-It is also upgrading existing ones with AI capabilities, according to internal documents seen by The Times.
+It is also upgrading existing ones with AI capabilities, according to internal documents seen by The New York Times.

-New features are created by designers, engineers, and executives fine-tuning and testing the latest version in what we call a sprint room under the project name Magi.
+New features are created by designers, engineers, and executives fine-tuning and testing the latest versions in what we call a sprint room.
 The new search engine will try to anticipate user needs and provide users with a much more personalized experience than the company’s current offering.

-Google spokeswoman Lara Levin said in a statement that not all brainstorming decks and product ideas lead to launches, but as we have said before, we are using new AI to We are excited to bring these features to Search and will share more details soon.

 Billions of people use Google’s search engine every day for everything from finding restaurants and directions to understanding medical diagnoses.
 A simple white page with a company logo and an empty bar in the middle is his one of the most widely used web pages in the world.
-Changing it would have such a huge impact on the lives of ordinary people that until recently nothing could have been imagined to challenge it.
+Changing that would have a huge impact on the lives of ordinary people, and until recently it was difficult to imagine anything that would challenge it.

 Google has been concerned about AI-powered competitors since OpenAI, a San Francisco startup working with Microsoft, demoed a chatbot called ChatGPT in November.
 About two weeks later, Google set up a task force in its search division to start building his AI product, said two people familiar with the effort.